spacotto/Born2beRoot/srcs/debian-ft-website-hosting.md

 Change the root password?                    # Enter N (You already have your root account protected, so you can safely answer 'n'.)
 Remove anonymous users?                      # Enter Y (By default, a MariaDB installation has an anonymous user, allowing anyone to log into MariaDB without having to have a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a production environment.)
 Disallow root login remotely?                # Enter Y (Normally, root should only be allowed to connect from 'localhost'.
 This ensures that someone cannot guess at the root password from the network.)
-Remove test database and access to it?       # Enter Y Reload privilege tables now?                 # Enter Y
+Remove test database and access to it?       # Enter Y (By default, MariaDB comes with a database named 'test' that anyone can access.
+This is also intended only for testing, and should be removed before moving into a production environment.)
+Reload privilege tables now?                 # Enter Y (Reloading the privilege tables will ensure that all changes made so far will take effect immediately.)
 ```

 ### Step 4: Install PHP